 Even if you're diligent about maintenance, you should still plan to clean thoroughly once a week, or, if we're being realistic, at least every two.
 In most cases, you'll be able to use a standard all-purpose bathroom cleaner, but if you've got specialty tiles or glazes, check with the manufacturer or do a spot test in an inconspicuous area (or an extra tile, if you happen to have one handy).
 In some cases, products with bleach can cause discoloration, especially in places with colored grout.
 Finally, note that if you're hoping to destroy or inactivate bacteria and viruses you should choose an EPA-approved disinfectant.

 Here, the best shower tile cleaners for your bathroom.

 Best Overall: Scrubbing Bubbles Disinfectant Bathroom Grime Fighter Spray

-This effective spray, a follow-up to the iconic shower cleaner that starred in the popular 1980s cartoon commercials, is made with alcohol that helps it kill 99 percent of viruses and bacteria.
+This effective spray, a follow-up to the iconic shower cleaner that starred in the popular 1980s cartoon commercials, is made with alcohol that helps it kill 99 percent of home viruses and bacteria when used correctly.
 Despite its sanitizing prowess, it has a fresh, citrus scent that won't leave your bathroom smelling like a doctor's office.